Azure/azure-sdk-for-go/sdk/azidentity/TROUBLESHOOTING.md

 curl 'http://169.254.169.254/metadata/identity/oauth2/token?resource=https://management.core.windows.net&api-version=2018-02-01' -H "Metadata: true"
 ```

-> Note that output of this command will contain an access token and SHOULD NOT BE SHARED, to avoid compromising account security.
+> This command's output will contain an access token and SHOULD NOT BE SHARED, to avoid compromising account security.

 ### Azure App Service and Azure Functions managed identity